charlotte rep

 During the Blumenthal decade the Rep achieved membership in the League of Resident Theatres (LORT D), the largest professional theatre association of its kind in the U.S. LORT theatres collectively issue more contracts to professional actors than Broadway and national tours combined.

-The 73 plays plays produced in the Blumenthal decade alone include the area premieres of 12 Best Play Tony Award winners and/or Pulitzer Prize winners, 38 area premieres of prominent work from the national scene, and 10 new play premieres (8 featured in the Rep's annual new play festival).
+The 73 plays plays produced in the Blumenthal decade alone include the area premieres of 12 Best Play Tony Award winners and/or Pulitzer Prize winners, 38 area premieres of prominent work from the national scene, and 10 new play premieres (8 of them from the Rep's annual new play festival).

-Productions above at Blumenthal Performing Arts Center and Spirit Square, over the Rep's 29 year life: Death and the Maiden*: Richard McWilliams+*,Terry Loughlin+*, Kathryn Knotts*; Falsettos*: Brian Robinson+*, Mary Setrakian*, Neal Mayer*, Sandy Binion+*, Susan Roberts+, Michael Cline; Wit*: Director Steve Umberger+*~, Sam Robison*, Michael Ruff+, Bobby Tyson+, Lesley Hunt*, Rebecca Koon+*, Treschel Washington+, Chandler McIntyre+; Communicating Doors*: Eva Kaminsky*, Bonnie Franklin*; Three Tall Women*: Paige Johnston Thomas+, Lucille Patton*, Mary Lucy Bivins+; Angels in America*: Tamara Scott*, Angus MacLachlan+, Graham Smith+*, Kevin R. Free*, Barbi VanSchaick+, Scott Helm+, Mary Lucy Bivins+*, Alan Poindexter+; The Tempest: Raphael Nash Thompson*, Forrest McClendon*, Company; Picasso at the Lapin Agile*: Kadina Halliday*, Scott Helm+*, Barbi VanSchaick+, Michael Nestor+, Seymour Horowitz*, Wayne Powers+, Brian Robinson+*, Josh Gaffga+, William Boyer+; The Old Settler: Dion Graham*, Phyllis Bash*; director: Claudia Carter Covington+* (+ resident actor * area premiere * member Actors' Equity Association ~ member SDC)
+Productions above at Blumenthal Performing Arts Center and Spirit Square, over the Rep's 29 year life: Death and the Maiden*: Richard McWilliams+*,Terry Loughlin+*, Kathryn Knotts*; Falsettos*: Brian Robinson+*, Mary Setrakian*, Neal Mayer*, Sandy Binion+*, Susan Roberts+, Michael Cline; Wit*: Director Steve Umberger+*~, Sam Robison*, Michael Ruff+, Bobby Tyson+, Lesley Hunt*, Rebecca Koon+*, Treschel Washington+, Chandler McIntyre+; Communicating Doors*: Eva Kaminsky*, Bonnie Franklin*; Three Tall Women*: Paige Johnston Thomas+, Lucille Patton*, Mary Lucy Bivins+; Angels in America*: Tamara Scott*, Angus MacLachlan+, Graham Smith+*, Kevin R. Free*, Barbi VanSchaick+, Scott Helm+, Mary Lucy Bivins+*, Alan Poindexter+; The Tempest: Raphael Nash Thompson*, Forrest McClendon*, Company; Picasso at the Lapin Agile*: Kadina Halliday*, Scott Helm+*, Barbi VanSchaick+, Michael Nestor+, Seymour Horowitz*, Wayne Powers+, Brian Robinson+*, Josh Gaffga+, William Boyer+; The Old Settler: Dion Graham*, Phyllis Bash*; director: Claudia Carter Covington+*; Inherit the Wind: Scott Helm*+, Leo Penn*, directed by Terry Loughlin (+ resident actor * area premiere * member Actors' Equity Association)

 Charlotte Rep leadership at the Blumenthal 1992-2002